codedesign-webapp/pwa-example/README.md

 ## 5. Q&A and the latest news

-If you have any questions while reading a book, ask the <strong> 'CODE*DESIGN web app'</strong> community cafe operated by the author.
+If you have any questions while reading a book, ask the <strong> Easys Publishing homepage </strong> or <strong> 'CODE*DESIGN web app'</strong> community cafe operated by the author.
 You can also find the latest news related to Progressive Web Apps.

 - `Easys Publishing homepage` : www.easyspub.co.kr
 - `CODE*DESIGN web app` : https://code-design.web.app